History of the United States at the Olympics: Cold War era (1948–1992)

 The 1980 Summer Olympics marked another first for the United States, as the nation led by far the largest and most significant boycott in the Olympic history.
 The boycott was motivated by the 1979 Soviet invasion of Afghanistan.
 The United States and 65 other countries chose not to attend the Moscow Games, leaving them with the smallest attendance since 1956.
 Predictably, the great majority of the medals were taken by the host country and East Germany in what was the most skewed medal tally since 1904.
-The Soviets amassed 80 gold (all-time record) and 195 total (second-best result after the US in 1904) medals in their anticlimactic performance.
+The Soviets amassed 80 gold and 195 total (second-best result after the US in 1904) medals in their anticlimactic performance.

 President Ronald Reagan and Mary Lou Retton with the U.S. Olympic Team in Los Angeles, 1984.
 Retton had just recovered in time from surgery to compete for the all-around title, where she completed two perfect 10s to defeat her Soviet-bloc competitor by .05 points for the gold medal.

 In 1984, Los Angeles witnessed what was considered a retaliatory boycott by the Soviets and their satellites, although the Soviets cited security concerns and "chauvinistic sentiments and an anti-Soviet hysteria being whipped up in the United States."
 However, no threat to Eastern Bloc athletes was ever discovered, and the athletes from the Eastern Bloc country that did attend the 1984 games in Los Angeles—Romania—encountered no problems, and in fact were widely cheered above all other visiting nations at the Opening Ceremonies when they marched into the Los Angeles Memorial Coliseum (Romania ended up finishing second in the medal table at the Games).
 Furthermore, despite the Soviet boycott, a record 140 nations (including China, which participated for the first time since 1952) attended the Games.
 The 1984 Los Angeles Summer Olympics marked the first time that the Games were broadcast in multiple channels simultaneously, offering viewers a variety of events to watch.
+The United States topped the medal count, winning a record 83 gold medals and surpassing the Soviet Union's total of 80 golds at the 1980 Moscow Olympics.

 Among Olympic medalists, Shannon Miller is widely regarded as one of the greatest gymnasts in American history, with her achievements at the Olympics and beyond sports leaving an enduring legacy.